shahanakattil/Sustainability-workshop/Instructions/Lab8:Monitoring and Logging.md

 ### Task 3: Use Microsoft Compliance Center to monitor user and admin activities

+In this task, you will use the Microsoft Compliance Center to monitor user and admin activities.
+This involves starting recording activities, performing audit searches, and reviewing the audit logs.

 1. Open another edge tab and browser to https://compliance.microsoft.com/ then from the left navigation pane under solution select **Audit**.